Students in regional and rural campuses

-As the University’s main campus, Parkville is a short walk from central Melbourne.
+Parkville is the University’s main campus and a short walk from central Melbourne.
 The campus is attractively landscaped with historic buildings, leafy, brick-paved walks, quiet places for study and conversation and spaces for meeting, entertainment and recreation.

 The Southbank campus hosts the Faculty of VCA and Music.
 Centrally located in the hub of Melbourne’s cultural and arts precinct, students at the Faculty of VCA and Music rub shoulders with some of the most creative people in town, just minutes out of the CBD.

 The Burnley campus was established in 1891, and is renowned for its environmental and ornamental horticulture program.
 Set within 13 hectares of gardens, the campus is located in Richmond, alongside the Yarra River and only 7km from Melbourne city.

 The Creswick campus has the advantage of being located adjacent to demonstration native and plantation forests.
 The campus provides state of the art research and higher education teaching facilities and hosts three national Cooperative Research Centres: the Cooperative Research Centres for Bushfire, Forestry and Wood Innovation.
 Creswick campus is situated 150km from Melbourne, and 15km from Ballarat.

 Dookie encompasses a 2200 hectare estate including the nationally significant 270 hectare Dookie Bushland Reserve and Mt Major.
 Set within a mixed farming region Dookie enterprises include dairy, orchard, vineyard, beef, sheep, piggery and cropping operations.
 The campus is located midway between Shepparton and Benalla in central Victoria, 220km north of Melbourne.